 - Using a sharp tool, apply few drops of nail polish remover on the sides of the tape and start peeling that edge.
 Once the peeling gets harder, apply more polish on the area and repeat the process.

-The Fastest and Safest Way (5-10 Minutes)
+Fastest and Safest Way to Remove Tape-in Extensions

 - Is your hair worth more than $7.95?